skcc321/dumpman/README.md

 ## Usage

-Now you are able to user awesome commands:
+Now you are able to use awesome commands:

     $ rake db:prod:up
     $ rake db:stage:up